Shuijing725/Dragon_Wayfinding/README.md

 conda env create -f wayfindng.yml
 ```

-5. Don't active `wayfinding_new` conda environment you created in Step 4.
-Create a new separate virtual environment to install the rest of packages below.
+5. Before proceeding to the next step, **don't active** `wayfinding_new` conda environment you created in Step 4.
-   - Everything else below needs to be installed in the **SAME environment**.
+   - Everything else below needs to be installed in the SAME environment.
    - To install everything below, we **don't recommend conda environment** since it may have problems with ROS.
 Instead, we recommend creating a virtual environment or installing everything in root.
 6. (For NLU) Install rasa following [this link](https://rasa.com/docs/rasa/installation/installing-rasa-open-source/)
-7. (For CLIP) Install CLIP and its dependencies
+7. (For CLIP) Install [CLIP](https://github.com/openai/CLIP) and its dependencies
 ```
 pip install torch==1.8.0+cu111 torchvision==0.9.0+cu111 -f https://download.pytorch.org/whl/torch_stable.html
 pip install ftfy regex tqdm